kjvalencik/learn-node/README.md

 Web sockets are a feature of newer browsers.
 Essentially, they are http connections that are kept alive indefinitely so that you may write event based code instead of polling for new data.
 Because web sockets are a newer feature, not all web servers and not all web browsers support them.
-Both [nginx](http://nginx.org/) and [haproxy](http://haproxy.1wt.eu/) hav excellent support for web sockets.
+Both [nginx](http://nginx.org/) and [haproxy](http://haproxy.1wt.eu/) have excellent support for web sockets.
 There are also client / server libraries such as [socket.io](http://socket.io/) and [sockjs](http://sockjs.org) that take care of the fallback logic when working with web sockets.

 In this example, you will use socket.io.
-Socket.io will first attempt to establish a native web socket connection, if that fails it will attempt to use small flash application to establish the connection, and finally it will fall back to xhr polling.
+Socket.io will first attempt to establish a native web socket connection, if that fails, it will attempt to use a small flash application to establish the connection, and finally it will fall back to xhr polling.

 Let's create a new express application.
 If you have not installed the cli tool: